Crime Has Declined Overall During The Pandemic, But Shootings And Killings Are Up

 Chicago Shootings Are Called Senseless, But Anti-Violence Workers Say That's Too Easy

 Chicago Mayor Lori Lightfoot agrees it is complicated.
-She says in some ways the pandemic created the perfect storm by compelling people to stay inside but also stymieing the normal operations of jails and courts.
-That could mean more people intent on causing harm out are on the streets instead of in the criminal justice system.
+She says in some ways the pandemic created the perfect storm by compelling people to stay inside, but it also stymied the normal operations of jails and courts.
+More people intent on causing harm may be out on the streets instead of in the criminal justice system.
 She adds the underlying causes of violence are also factors.

-"That's poverty, lack of hope, despair, not enough access to the things that build healthy and strong families and communities," says Lightfoot.
+"That's poverty, lack of hope, despair, not enough access to the things that build healthy and strong families and communities," Lightfoot says.
 "And we have way too many guns on the street."

 There's more positive news when it comes to drug crimes.
-They plummeted by more than 60% compared to previous years.
+They plummeted by more than 60% compared with previous years, according to Abrams' website.

 Arizona State University criminologist Ojmarrh Mitchell says there are several reasons why.

-"First, drug crimes are measured by arrests not citizen reports to police," says Mitchell.
-"During a pandemic police aren't necessarily employing the pro-active police tactics and practices that typically result in discovering drugs."
+"First, drug crimes are measured by arrests, not citizen reports to police," Mitchell says.
+"During a pandemic, police aren't necessarily employing the pro-active police tactics and practices that typically result in discovering drugs."

-Professor Abrams says there was also a dramatic jump in car theft in Philadelphia with increases as well in Austin, Denver and Los Angeles.
+Abrams says there was also a dramatic jump in car theft in Philadelphia, with increases as well in Denver, Los Angeles and Austin, Texas.
 Baltimore was the only city that saw a substantial decline.

 Those targets and any COVID-19 impact on crime will likely change altogether as more cities try to reopen their economies and people again adjust their lives.